Andrew Copson

-Andrew James William Copson, FRSA, FCMI, MCIPR (born 19 November 1980) is a Humanist leader and writer.
-He is the Chief Executive of Humanists UK and the President of Humanists International.
+Andrew James William Copson OBE (born 19 November 1980) is a British humanist leader, civil society activist, and writer.
+He is the Chief Executive of Humanists UK, a former President and current Ambassador of Humanists International, and the author of a number of books on humanism and secularism.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to the Non-Religious Community.

-He has worked for a number of civil and human rights organisations throughout his career in his capacity as executive committee member, director or trustee and has represented Humanist organisations before the House of Commons, the Organization for Security and Co-operation in Europe and the United Nations.
-As a prominent spokesperson for the Humanist movement in the United Kingdom he is a frequent contributor to newspaper articles, news items, television and radio programmes and regularly speaks to Humanist and secular groups throughout Britain.

-Copson has contributed to several books on secularism and humanism and is the author of Secularism: Politics, Religion, and Freedom.

 Early life

 Copson was born on 19 November 1980 in Nuneaton, Warwickshire, to David Copson and Julia Heather Cunningham.
-He was educated at the private school King Henry VIII School, Coventry which he describes as secular in its outlook.
-From a working-class background, he went to the school as part of the government Assisted Places Scheme.
+He was educated at King Henry VIII School, Coventry, a private school which he describes as secular in its outlook.
+Coming from a working-class background, he went to the school as part of the government Assisted Places Scheme.
 He was brought up entirely without religion; as well as having non-religious parents, neither his grandparents nor his great-grandparents were religious and never had been.
 At secondary school, he first encountered Christianity, but rejected it when he did not see any truth in it.

-He attended Balliol College, University of Oxford, graduating with a first class Bachelor of Arts degree in Ancient and Modern History in 2004.
-He first joined the British Humanist Association in 2002 while at university: his mother had already been a member for some time.
-This was in response to a campaign the BHA was running at the time against the increase in the number of state schools run by religious organisations, or creationist academies.
-He began volunteering for both the British Humanist Association and the Citizenship Foundation, an organisation which aims to address democratic inequality on social, moral and political issues, after graduating from Oxford.
+He attended Balliol College, University of Oxford, initially studying Classics, then graduating with a first class Bachelor of Arts degree in Ancient and Modern History in 2004.
+He began volunteering for both the British Humanist Association and the Citizenship Foundation, an organisation which aimed to address democratic inequality on social, moral and political issues, after graduating from Oxford.